 The monster tool chest guy can intimidate a new mechanic.
-Maybe you’re just starting and thinking how will I ever afford all those tools?
-To beat all how could I afford Snap on tools period!
+Maybe you’re just starting and thinking, how will I ever afford all those tools?
+To beat all, how could I afford Snap-on tools, period!

-Are Snap On tools worth the price?
+Are Snap-On tools worth the price?
 Not really.
 But it does depend on the specific tool you are looking to buy.
 I would say that there are great tools out there for less.
 It really does come down to how much you are willing to spend and if you want to pay for the convenience.

 Let’s dive in a little deeper here and talk about it.
-I want to discuss Price, Quality, Prestige 🙄, Logic, Benefits and draw backs.
-So, hang in there with me and we will look at it all and make a wise decision.
+I want to discuss Price, Quality, Prestige 🙄, Logic, Benefits, and drawbacks.
+So, hang in there with me, and we will look at it all and make a wise decision.

-This is where Snap on and I part ways.
+This is where Snap-on and I part ways.
 I cannot support their pricing structure.
-I understand that everyone has to make a living and the Snap On guy has a family but, I will tell you he is making more than your mechanics salary.
+I understand that everyone has to make a living and the Snap-On guy has a family but, I will tell you he is making more than your mechanics salary.

 When I first started as a mechanic trainee, I went down to Home Depot and bought a set of Husky Professional mechanics tools.
 It was a large set.
-It included metric and standard sockets, wrenches and 6 and 12 points.
+It included metric and standard sockets, wrenches, and 6 and 12 points.
 It was a very extensive set.

-I am not going to bash Snap on tools.
-If you came here for that sorry 🙇.
-Because they do not make bad tools.
-They make great tools.
+I am not going to bash Snap-on tools if you came here for that, sorry 🙇.
+Because they do not make bad tools, they make great tools.
 I have some specific tools that are Snap-on because of the quality and the length of service I get or just the convenience of replacement.

 The problem I have is based solely on price.
-Return on investment is very important when you make a mechanics salary and the amount, they ask for these tools.
-For what you pay for Snap On they should literally last forever and they should replace them without any questions.
+Return on investment is very important when you make a mechanics’ salary and the amount they ask for these tools.
+For what you pay for Snap-On, they should literally last forever, and they should replace them without any questions.

-You just need to be a good mechanic.
+You need to be a good mechanic.
 Yes, buy tools.
 Don’t borrow everything.
 You will make people mad quickly.
 But the brand won’t matter unless they are total crap.
 Use common sense here.

 I’m not saying buy you ratchets from harbor freight.
-That’s a terrible idea and you will hate them.
+That’s a terrible idea, and you will hate them.
 But you can buy the wrenches above 2” there.
-Look on amazon, eBay, yard sales.
+Look on Amazon, eBay, yard sales.
 Be smart.

 The rolling Rent-A-Center

 You think you need everything all at once.
-So, you get a truck account. heck!
+So, you get a truck account.
+Heck!
 Get a couple.
-And there you are 5 years from there still making weekly payments.
+And there you are 5 years from there, still making weekly payments.

-The Snap On franchise really capitalizes on the poor the same way Rent-A-Center does.
-I have never met a guy with credit so bad he couldn’t get approved on the Snap On truck.
+The Snap-On franchise really capitalizes on the poor the same way Rent-A-Center does.
+I have never met a guy with credit so bad he couldn’t get approved on the Snap-On truck.

 They sell tools the same way Rent-A-Center sells TVs.
 By the week.
 This is very telling about their business model.
-I mean after all that weekly payment amount doesn’t sound that bad right?
+I mean, after all, that weekly payment amount doesn’t sound that bad, right?

-For that guy who is saying, “yeah but john there is no interest” Of course there is no interest!
-They overcharge you to begin with.
-There are tools on the truck that are literally 300% more expensive than a Kobalt, Husky, Craftsman even Cornwell, Mac or Matco.
+For that guy who is saying, “yeah, but john, there is no interest” Of course, there is no interest!
+They overcharge you, to begin with.
+There are tools on the truck that are literally 300% more expensive than a Kobalt, Husky, Craftsman, even Cornwell, Mac, or Matco.

 In case you are wondering.
-I don’t suggest any truck tools other than those listed on here and the ones I get cheap at a yard sale.
+I don’t suggest any truck tools other than those listed here and the ones I get cheap at a yard sale.

-- Snap On sockets are shallower than most other brands making them handier for accessing the tighter spots that we all get into constantly as diesel mechanics.
+- Snap-On sockets are shallower than most other brands making them handier for accessing the tighter spots that we all get into constantly as diesel mechanics.

 - Great line wrenches.
 If you don’t know what a line wrench is, you are missing out.
 They are so nice when removing lines and fittings.
 Definitely a good investment for the professional mechanic.
 While I have used these a while, I have also found GearWrench to be fantastic as well.
-They make a great set and they actually have flex heads.
+They make a great set, and they actually have flex heads.
 Check them out!

 - They come to you.
-This is a big deal for guys who work long hours and is usually the reason why guys buy their tools anyway.
+This is a big deal for guys who work long hours and is usually why guys buy their tools anyway.
 They come right up to the shop.
 You don’t have to make a trip to Lowes or Home Depot to get a replacement.

 I have not found that to be the case with Loews.
 I have never been denied a replacement there.
 They are always helpful and allow me to get a direct replacement.

 - The Tools man.
-You are forever tied to your tool man.
-Sometimes that’s ok and sometimes it’s not.
-You can only buy Snap On from that guy unless you drive a town over and catch the other guy.
+You are forever tied to your tool, man.
+Sometimes that’s ok, and sometimes it’s not.
+You can only buy Snap-On from that guy unless you drive a town over and catch the other guy.

 This what’s is great about the internet.
 You can find some great deals out there.
 But try to get that tool replaced you bought on the internet.
 Your tool guy will not be happy.

 I have had one ask me where I got it and tell me they only replace tools sold on the truck.
 Wow, right?
-Snap On is Snap On right?
+Snap-On is Snap-On, right?
 There are tons of forums out there where you can see the same.

 Maybe your guy is cool, and you don’t have these worries, right?
-Well if he sells his route guess what.
-New guy, new rules.
+Well, if he sells his route, guess what: new guy, new rules.
 So, consider this before making a big purchase.

-- Only certain tools are still made in the USA source.
-This may or may not be important to you but, they like to give the air that all their tools are still made in the USA but truth is only certain tools are still made here.
+Sometimes the handles wear down, and you need a whole new one.
+You will find it difficult to get that replacement in my experience.
+5. Only certain tools are still made in the USA source.
+This may or may not be important to you, but they like to give the air that all their tools are still made in the USA, but only certain tools are still made here.